 In this article we are going to see how to quickly focus the view on an object and also how to make the rendering camera move in such a way that the object we are interested in is in the center of the scene.

-In the following video you will see how to CENTER the VIEW in a specific OBJECT in Blender and also how to move the rendering camera so that it focus on an specific object.
+In the following video I explain how to CENTER the VIEW in a specific OBJECT in Blender and also how to move the rendering camera so that it focus on an specific object.

 Centering the view on an object in Blender

 To quickly center the view on an object in Blender what we have to do is to select the object and press the dot key on the numeric keypad (Numpad .), with this we go from the situation shown in figure 1 to figure 2, in which the view is centered on the origin of the selected object.
 In the case of not having a numeric keypad what you can do is select the object, click on “View” and then choose the option “Frame Selected“, this will center the view on the selected object.

 How to center the camera on an object in Blender